Return to MAIN PAGE Subscriptions and Back Issues | MySpace

 JONATHAN (1970).

-This Kraut take on Stoker's Dracula is endearingly half-baked art-sleaze on par with Herzog's NOSFERATU.
-It looks like your typical costumed bore, it's filled with trashy horror tidbits like cheap sex and dead nuns, but director Hans Geissendorfer's main objective is a two-ton metaphor about those evil Nazis and man's unending capacity for evil.
-Downtrodden 19th century peasants come up with a plan to destroy their fiendish ruling class oppressor, The Count.
-But first, they enlist the town bonehead, Jonathan, to infiltrate the vampire's clan meetings.
-And wait until you get a gander at this sinister Count, who's got a hairdo just like ol' Adolph H. himself and barks orders to his minions like he just left a touring company of "Springtime for Hitler".
-A schizophrenic joyride, greatly aided by the Robbie Muller's (BARFLY, DOWN BY LAW) lavish cinematography, which provides the appropriate stench of rural life.
+This German take on Bram Stoker's Dracula is endearingly half-baked arthouse-sleaze on par with Werner Herzog's NOSFERATU.
+Although it looks like your typical costumed bore, the film is filled with trashy horror tidbits like cheap sex and dead nuns, but writer/director Hans Geissendörfer's main objective is a two-ton metaphor about those evil Nazis and man's unending capacity for evil.
+Downtrodden 19th century peasants come up with a plan to destroy their fiendish ruling class oppressor, The Count (Paul Albert Krumm).
+But first, they enlist the town bonehead, Jonathan (Jürgen Jung), to infiltrate the vampire's clan meetings.
+And wait until you get a gander at this sinister Count, who's got a hairdo just like ol' Adolph H. himself and barks orders to his minions like he just left a touring company of "Springtime for Hitler."
+Complete with an entourage of ethereal young girls, a healthy dollop of sex and several changes to the vampire mythos, JONATHAN is a schizophrenic joyride of high art, cheap thrills and lavish excess, greatly aided by the Robbie Müller's (BREAKING THE WAVES, REPO MAN, GHOST DOG) lavish cinematography, which provides the appropriate stench of rural life.

 LOVE IS A DOG FROM HELL [a.k.a.
 CRAZY LOVE] (1987).

-Directed by Belgian Dominique Deruddere, this drama blends a trio of stories by the late, great Charles Bukowski into a heart-wrenching tale of sexual awakening, loneliness and true love.
+This excursion into the warped world of Charles Bukowski is subtle, disturbing, heart-wrenching, and altogether brilliant.
+Filmed in Belgium by young first-time filmmaker Dominique Deruddere, this emotionally wrenching drama blends three short stories by everyone's favorite puffy-eyed poet into a lifelong record of sexual awakening, loneliness and true love, as experienced by everyman Harry Voss.
+But don't expect anything gooey and sentimental -- its episodes may be from the heart, yet they're also tough as rawhide.
 The film follows everyman Harry Voss through three stages of his life.
 First, as an infatuated 12-year-old.
 Then as a severely acne-scarred 19-year-old.
 And finally, as an alcoholic adult who finally finds the woman of his dream in the form of an angelic (albeit stolen) corpse.
 Impeccably directed and without a hint of pathos, this is a masterpiece of truth, despair and the unexpected forms love can take.
-One of the best films of the '80s, and the perfect double bill with BARFLY.
+An ode to twisted romanticism that's also one of the best films of the '80s, and the perfect double bill with BARFLY.

 MAN ON A SWING (1974).

 I was just a kid when I first saw this police thriller, and it creeped the hell out of me.
-Now realizing that it was directed by Frank Perry, behind such equally eccentric pics as THE SWIMMER, PLAY IT AS IT LAYS and RANCHO DELUXE, I'm not surprised.
-Based on a true story, Cliff Robertson is a small town cop obsessed with the murder of a local girl and Joel Grey is Franklin Wills, a clairvoyant who's hooked into the case a little too deep -- until the cops begin suspecting Wills of the crime.
-The film initially works its way under your skin with its stark style, then transforms into a psychological study which continually bolts from viewer expectation.
-Backed by unusually unsympathetic performances (Cliff and Joel are both pretty slimy), it's no surprise Paramount dumped the thing.
+Now realizing that it was directed by Frank Perry, behind such equally eccentric pics as THE SWIMMER, LAST SUMMER, PLAY IT AS IT LAYS, and RANCHO DELUXE, I'm not surprised.
+Based on a true story, Cliff Robertson is a small town cop obsessed with the murder of a local girl, who's found in a supermarket parking lot.
+But in the middle of his investigation, in steps Joel Grey as Franklin Wills, a clairvoyant who's hooked into the case and offers to lend a hand -- until the cops begin suspecting Wills of the brutal crime.
+The film initially works its way under your skin with its stark style, then transforms into a psychological study which continually bolts from viewer expectation, wth a script by David Zelag Goodman (STRAW DOGS).
+Backed by unusually unsympathetic performances (Cliff and Joel are both pretty damned slimy) and unanswered questions, it's no surprise Paramount dumped this character-driven winner.

 MASSACRE AT CENTRAL HIGH (1976).

-On the surface, this looks like another empty-headed, low-grade teen murder romp, especially when you spot Andrew Stevens and Robert Carradine in the credits.
-A quartet of wealthy jock-thugs keep the nerdy students of a 'typical' high school terrorized, until a creepy new kid (Derrel Maury) is crippled by their Gestapo-like tactics and begins systemically murdering the neanderthals.
-Sounds a bit like HEATHERS?
-Well, in addition to the cool revenge fantasy (complete with bloodthirsty demises and hideous '70s fashions), director Renee Daalder sneaks in pitch black comedy and a radical allegory about abuse of power and the corruption of revolutionary ideals.
-You see, the moment the school misfits are empowered, they turn into as big a bunch of jerks as the original leaders -- that is, until Maury gets his hands on 'em.
-Though ripe with drive-in level acting, this is sleazy, smart and altogether subversive fun.
+On the surface, this looks like another empty-headed teen romp, especially when you spot Andrew Stevens and Robert Carradine in the credits.
+But give it a chance.
+In addition to the cool revenge plot (complete with bloody demises and hideous '70s fashions), director Renee Daalder sneaks in a radical allegory about the abuse of power and the corruption of revolutionary ideals.
+Set at a 'typical' high school (and conspicuously devoid of any "adult" characters), Andrew Stevens and his gang of wealthy, testosterone thugs keep the nerdier students terrorized by their Gestapo-like tactics.
+Enter Derrel Maury as a creepy new kid who winds up crippled by these jocks, and besides to realign the school's power structure by systematically murdering these neanderthals.
+In the film's most original twist, the moment the school's once-abused misfits are empowered, they lose their humanity and turn into as big a bunch of shitheels as the original leaders -- that is, until Maury gets his hands on 'em.
+Though ripe with drive-in level acting (including the always-watchable Rainbeaux Smith), this is sleazy, smart and subversive fun.

 MY BREAKFAST WITH BLASSIE (1983).